 Charges to the allowance are done when a practical recovery impossibility is determined, charging off the corresponding amount in the non-performing portfolio.
-Occasionally, the Management determines, when at its opinion it may be necessary, that a current loan must be considered non-recoverable.
+Occasionally, the Management determines, when at the management's opinion it may be necessary, that a current loan must be considered non-recoverable.